pvvx/ATC_MiThermometer/README.md

 ![atime.png](https://github.com/pvvx/ATC_MiThermometer/blob/master/img/atime.png)

 At the same time, take into account that the chip can be powered from the TX output.

-This is solved by connecting TX and +Vbat during "activation".
+For successful flashing, it is necessary to connect 3.3V power to +Vbat and TX to SWS, and during "activation" connect the GND wire to -Vbat.

 Alternative programmers: